Chevrolet Bolt Insurance Rates

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Rates include $500 deductible amounts, 30/60 liability limits, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and for different Bolt trim levels.
+Price estimates include $500 policy deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
+Rates include averaging for all 50 U.S. states and Bolt models.